CIS-566-Fall-2023/hw03-legos/README.md

 - Flat bricks are only be placed on particles that do not have another particle above them.
 - Block bricks (2x2 and 1x1 bricks) are placed for all other points.

+## Slope and Flat Bricks
+- I first used VEX to find top bricks, that is bricks with no other bricks above them, using the method outlined above.
+I created an attribute to remember if each point is a top brick.
+- I then moved to sloped bricks, in which I compare an angle threshold, chosen by the user, to the angle between the point's normal and <0,1,0>.
+If the angle fell within the desired bounds, that point received an attribute telling me that it was a sloped bricks.
+  - The normals for each point were passed using an Attribute Transfer node from the original input geometry.
+  - Sloped bricks must also be top bricks.
+  - I oriented sloped bricks by setting their @N.y to 0, and their @N.x or @N.y to 1.0, depending on which was originally larger.
+This places the slope in the direction that makes it the closest representation to the curves of the original mesh.
+  - I then copied the corresponding bricks to the points based on their attributes.

 ## Preventing LEGO bricks from intersecting
 Since the implementation uses differing-sized bricks, we make sure that the bricks placed are not intersecting other bricks by performing a bounding box test for each brick: